Oct 2, 2019

 With groups like City of Surrey, we can continue to make community spaces more accessible for all individuals and families living with autism.

-Jack is 9.
+Jack is nine years old.
 He has been a Canucks Autism Network participant for six of those years.

 During that time, he has learned to swim, play soccer and do gymnastics, while also enjoying summer camp and family events.
 More recently, he has donated his own chore money and bake sale profits to CAN.
 Why?